donn/Phi/Readme.md

 ```

 ### Windows with MSYS2
-**Please note that Windows is not working at the moment pending an issue with RE-flex.**
 First, get [MSYS2-x86_64](https://www.msys2.org/) if you haven't already.

 ```sh
 pacman -S git make mingw-w64-x86_64-gcc bison mingw-w64-x86_64-llvm ruby
 ```

-You can also use Clang if you're into that:
+You can also use Clang and lldb if you're into that:

 ```sh
 pacman -S mingw-w64-x86_64-clang lldb
 ```

-We might be interested in supporting Visual Studio and other alternative solutions in the future, but at the moment, this solution is the one that works.
+We are interested in supporting Visual Studio in the future.

 # Build Instructions
 Run `git submodule update --init --recursive`.